babelomics/impuSARS/README.md

 The first time this script is executed, it will automatically build an impuSARS docker image (it can take a few minutes).
 All you need is having Docker installed (See [Dependencies](#dependencies) for details).

-Experienced (or other operating systems) users can also build this image by themselves and run impuSARS directly from Docker as:
+Experienced (or other operating systems) users can also build this image by themselves (once the repository has been cloned) and run impuSARS directly from Docker as:

 ```
 # Build image (only first use)